efurness/note-taker-interface/README.md

 # CONTRIBUTING

-Public assests were given in this assignment.
+Public assests were given in this assignment, mini-project was very helpful and also class activities really applied here.

 # TESTS